CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 |     |      technology-review.pdf
 |     |      technology-review.pptx
 |     |
-|      # All images used in this project
+|      # All images used in README and docs
 |----- image
 |     |
 |      # Body of displayed page